krakenh2020/MPCService/README.md

 ## Deploying an MPC service with decentralized MPC nodes, data providers, and a manager with GUI

-The software is preferred to be run in docker containers.
-To run it directly from Go code check dockerfiles in folders `mpc_node`, `data_provider`, and `manager` to see how to install and set up SCALE-MAMBA (and its dependencies) to be compatible with MPCService.
+The software is preferred to be run in docker containers, see the below explanations.
+Optionally, to run it directly from Go code check the dockerfiles in folders `mpc_node`, `data_provider`, and `manager` to see how to install and set up SCALE-MAMBA (and its dependencies) to be compatible with MPCService.

 ### Connectivity requirements